Help us improve your experience.

 capitalize

 The capitalize statement capitalizes the first word of a node’s value in an output field.
 It does not affect the capitalization of a node’s formal name.
-For example, if the RPC output includes a state node with the value online, the capitalize statement causes the value to be capitalized in the output.
+For example, if the RPC output includes a state node with the value online, the capitalize statement capitalizes the value in the output.

 To capitalize the first word of the node’s value, include the capitalize statement within the format statement.
 The placement of the statement determines the statement’s scope and whether it affects a single field, all fields in a single line, or all lines.